cklim83/launch_school/notes/04_ls170_171/06_network_layer.md

 ![IP Network Hierachy](images/15_ip_network_hierarchy.png)

-We can further split a network into smaller subnets by dividing IP address ranges further, to create more tiers within the hierarchy.
+We can further split a network into smaller subnets by dividing IP address ranges further, to create more tiers within the hierarchy to improve efficiency.

 ![IP Subnetting](images/16_ip_subnetting.png)